philip0000000/simple-text-editor/README.md

 # simple-text-editor
-A simple text editor for linux terminal and windows command prompt

-project is under development
+A Simple Text Editor for Linux Terminal and Windows Command Prompt.

-g++ for linux,
+g++ for linux, <br>
 vc++ for windows